Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Introduction

-To address these challenges, we propose Information-Gain-based Policy Optimization (IGPO), a simple but effective reinforcement learning framework that provides stable and intrinsic supervision for multi-turn agent training.
+To address these challenges, we propose Information-Gain-based Policy Optimization (IGPO), a simple yet effective RL framework that provides stable and intrinsic supervision for multi-turn search agent training.
 The key intuition is to model each agent–environment interaction turn as an incremental process of acquiring information about the ground truth.
 Specifically, at every turn, IGPO computes the policy’s probability of producing the correct answer and defines the turn-level reward as the marginal increase in this probability compared to the previous state.
 This information gain reward offers ground-truth-aware feedback at every turn, in contrast to outcome rewards that only supervise the final answer.
-While turn-level rewards ensure dense and stable supervision, the outcome reward remains essential to anchor training to the final task objective.
-To combine these strengths, IGPO also integrates the outcome reward with the sequence of turn-level rewards, forming a dense reward trajectory for each rollout.
-To further stabilize training, we normalize rewards within groups and propagate them with discounted accumulation, enabling turn-level advantage estimation that captures long-horizon dependencies.
-Finally, IGPO optimizes the policy with a GRPO-style surrogate objective, replacing rollout-level advantages with our turn-level ones.
+However, because outcome rewards are still necessary to anchor learning to the final objective, IGPO incorporates them alongside the turn-level rewards to construct dense reward signals for each rollout.
+To further stabilize training, we normalize the information gain rewards and outcome rewards separately within groups and propagate them with discounted accumulation, enabling the computation of turn-level discounted returns that capture long-horizon dependencies.
+Finally, IGPO optimizes the policy with a GRPO-style surrogate objective, replacing rollout-level advantages with our turn-level discounted returns.
+Additionally, we introduce a vectorized implementation to minimize the computational overhead of information gain rewards.